Mayankjh/Flower-Image_classifier/README.md

 * **MAYANK JHA** - *Initial work*
 * **Udacity** - *PyTorch Deep Learning Scholarship 2018-2019*

-This project is licensed under the MIT License - see the [LICENSE.md]( https://mayankjha.mit-license.org/)
+This project is licensed under the MIT License - see the [LICENSE]( https://mayankjha.mit-license.org/)